 As described in Battelle (2006b), there was a potential for internal exposure to resuspended material from the AEC work during non-AEC operations soon after the actual operations.
 To estimate exposure from resuspended materials, this analysis assumed that surfaces in the building became contaminated by deposition of uranium dust during operations similar to metalworking operations.
-The estimate used here assumed the maximum intake from inhalation for the researchers in uranium metal production (Chemistry Building), metal production operations (Annex 1), and scrap recovery (Annex 2).
+The petition evaluation report (NIOSH 2010b) estimated the daily intake rates for the Chemistry Building by reducing the generic exposure estimate from Battelle (2006b) by a factor of 10 to account for the conclusion of the work, the standard laboratory precautions that were in place (as opposed to the Battelle assumptions), and the production time at about 50% of full time in the Chemistry Building (NIOSH 2010b).
+The maximum intake from inhalation for the researchers in metal production operations (Annex 1) and scrap recovery (Annex 2) were used to estimate intakes for these facilities.
 The method used in Battelle (2006b) was applied to the maximum intake described for each process.
 Table 5-4 shows the intake in picocuries per day for each building for the specified periods.
-The annual inhalation intake from resuspension of deposited material for a worker in the Chemistry Building, Physical Chemistry Annex 1, and Annex 2 buildings, assuming the worst-case air concentrations for a 1-year working operation, is shown in Table 5-4.
 These intakes apply to anyone in the building, regardless of job description.
 For ingestion, NIOSH (2004) indicates that the ingestion rate, in terms of disintegrations per minute for an 8-hour workday, can be estimated by multiplying the air concentration in disintegrations per minute per cubic meter by a factor of 0.2.
 The ingestion intakes are also provided in Table 5-4.